wp-plugins/zotpress/readme.txt

 * Download option added to Widget.
 * Proper download links for PDFs implemented.

+= 2.6.1 =
+* Can now give group accounts a public key.
+* Downloads can now be accessed by anyone (assuming you've enabled downloading).

 == Upgrade Notice ==

 = 1.2 =